CCT-token/compiler-compiler-technology/README.md

 # Free Proprietary Software Bootstrapping Based on CCT

 ## Purpose
 Regarding FPSC bootstrapping, it entails the idea of expanding the community in various ways.
 One direction is based on Compiler Compiler Technology.
-The tasks to be completed in that area are depicted in the form of tiers: tier I., tier II., and tier III (described in the white paper).
-CCS software products.
+The tasks to be completed in that area are depicted in the form of tiers: tier I., tier II., and tier III (described in the white paper) CCS software products.
 Another direction is Ethereum capabilities to build smart contracts with dedicated coins.
-For CCT related development, there is a plan to create a CCT Ethereum token to be used within FPSC to sell/buy built software products paying with the Ethereum CCT token and with other Ethereum tokens introduced within FPSC.
-There are two important factors that bring together the FPSC: Free Proprietary Software License (FPSL) and the incentives that FPSC members issue to each other for licensing their software products using various Ethereum tokens.
-It is important to distinguish that FPSC is not a community comprised of only software products derived from CCS products.
+For CCT related development, there is a plan to create a CCT Ethereum token to be used within FPSC to sell/buy built software products paying with the Ethereum CCT Token and with other Ethereum tokens introduced within FPSC. **There are two important factors that bring together the FPSC: Free Proprietary Software License (FPSL) and the incentives that FPSC members issue to each other for licensing their software products using various Ethereum tokens.
+It is important to distinguish that FPSC is not a community comprised of only software products derived from CCS products.**

 ## Integration
 #### 1) CCS Repository